fredi-68/cc-tools/README.md

 - Circular dependency detection
 - Better error handling
 - Integration with logging in order to maintain a system journal

-FredIO does not natively offer JS style Promise support.
-For a FredIO compatible implementation, see https://github.com/marnixah/cc-tools

 ## build_tools